timothyarmes/ta-meteor-apollo-starter-kit/README.md

 ### This project includes the following libraries/functionality:
 - Apollo 2 GraphQL server running with Express bound to the Meteor (1.8) app
 - React 16
-- Multilingual readt (using react-intl) with dynamic loading of required locale messages
+- Multilingual support (using react-intl) with dynamic loading of required locale messages
 - Authentication: password & facebook (via meteor accounts)
 - SSR with support for an app-shell specific route
 - App-Shell based architecture with dynamic loading of required components